An explicit Dobrushin uniqueness region for Gibbs point processes with repulsive interactions: Uniqueness of the Gibbs point process

+\blu{Firstly, we restrict our study to \emph{non-negative} potentials $\Potential$.
+We used this assumption to simplify the estimation of the total-variation distance in \eqref{eq:tvestimate}, since in this case $e^{-\beta H_\Lambda(\gamma)}$ is (uniformly) bounded from above by $1$.
+Extending our result to more general pair potentials, e.g. stable and regular like those considered in the Kirkwood--Salsburg approach of \cite{ruelle_livre_1969}, remains an open question.
+In the setting of repulsive potentials we can, however, easily apply and compare all three uniqueness methods.}

+Secondly, the regularity assumption (A3) is purely technical, resulting from taking $\Width \to 0$ in the proof.
+The first equality is satisfied whenever the set of discontinuity of $\Potential(x,.)$ is of measure $0$, which is the case, for example, for the radial potentials with hard core presented in Subsection \ref{sec:comparison}.
+The result of \blusec{Theorem \ref{thm:uniqueness_ours} is obtained without making use of the second equality, which ensures instead that the uniqueness region is optimal within the Dobrushin criterion and it is consistent with numerical results (see Subsection \ref{sec:compareDob}).}

-Secondly, the integrability assumption (A2) is quite standard, and seems unavoidable when using the Dobrushin criterion.
+Thirdly, the regularity assumption (A2) is quite standard, and seems unavoidable when using the Dobrushin criterion.
 Furthermore, a similar assumption is required when using the cluster expansion technique.

-Finally, as we have already stated, the regularity assumption (A3) is purely technical, resulting from taking $\Width \to 0$ in the proof, and has no heuristic meaning.
-However, every potential $\phi$ considered in the literature satisfies it, since the set of discontinuity of $\Potential(x,.)$ is always discrete for all $x$.

-The most restricting assumption is therefore assumption (A1), which excludes interactions that do not have a hard-core part when two points are too close.
-Indeed, many interactions -- like the widely known Strauss pairwise interaction -- do not satisfy this assumption.
+\blu{The most restricting requirement we make is therefore assumption (A1), which excludes interactions that do not have a hard-core component; notice how the condition $\big(\abs{x-y}\geq \HCdiam\big)$ can be generalised by $\big(y\notin x+\HardOpen\big)$, where $\HardOpen$ is any neighbourhood of the origin, for example an ellipse with minor axis equal to $\HCdiam$.}

-The hard-core part of the interaction makes sure that any boundary condition has at most one point in the small cubes -- which allows us to derive \eqref{eq_th_uniqueness_region}.
-In the case of a non-negative potential without hard core, as for the Strauss model with $\Potential (x,y) = \1_{|x-y|\leq 1}$, we would still be able to apply the classical Dobrushin criterion and then consider the limit $\Width \to 0$.
-However, since in this case there is no restriction on the number of points in each cube, the uniqueness region we would obtain is

-where $v_{\Dim}$ is the volume of the unit ball.
+The hard-core part of the interaction makes sure that any configuration has at most one point in each cube, if the cubes are small enough; this in turn allows us to derive the bound in \eqref{eq:th_uniqueness_region}. \blu{Heuristically, the presence of the hard core means that the discretisation leads to a stationary approximating sequence.
+In the absence of it, the approximation would be only asymptotic.} Many interactions, however, do not satisfy this assumption -- like the widely known Strauss pairwise interaction from \cite{strauss_1975}.
+In the case of a non-negative potential without hard core, as for the Strauss model with $\Potential (x,y) = \1_{\{\abs{x-y}\leq 1\}}$, we would still be able to apply the classical Dobrushin criterion and then consider the limit $\Width \to 0$.
+However, \blu{when taking the supremum in \eqref{eq:computation_dtv_removing_boundary} over all possible configurations $\BoundaryConf,\tilde \BoundaryConf$,} as in this case there is no restriction on the number of points in each cube, the uniqueness region we would obtain is $\Intensity <v_{\Dim}^{-1}$, where $v_{\Dim}$ is the volume of the unit ball.
 Notice how this criterion does not depend on $\beta$ anymore.